jpastuszek/httpthumbnailer/README.md

 * memory limits and disk memory offloading support
 * based on [Unicorn HTTP server](http://unicorn.bogomips.org) with UNIX socket communication support

+## Changelog

+### 1.1.0

+* added identification API for image mime type and size identification
+* stripping user meta data from input image further reducing output image size
+* providing image size headers for input image and all generated thumbnails
+* X-Input-Image-Content-Type header is now deprecated in favour of X-Input-Image-Content-Type
+* not using [ImageMagick](http://www.imagemagick.org) for input image mime type resolution since it is accessing disk and behaves very inefficiently

 ## Installing

 You will need the following system packages installed: `imagemagick`, `pkg-config` and `make`.